Special Operations Executive: Training and operations

+The first British training school for guerrilla warfare, originally called the School for Destruction and established by Section D, was later absorbed by SOE.
+It was officially called Station XVII, or Station 17, and headquartered out of the manor house at Brickendonbury, and occupied the estate's extensive grounds, which were over 1,000 acres at the time.
+Station 17 was the brainchild of Guy Burgess, an operative for Section D serving under Laurence Grand, who desired to see students produced from an official military doctrine of irregular warfare.
+When the War Office purchased Brickendonbury in 1939, they placed Burgess as second-in-command of the training facility under Frederick Peters.
+The man that Burgess hired to create the curriculum for the school was Kim Philby.

+Burgess initially desired that the school should be called the "Guy Fawkes School," but that name didn't stick.
+After the merger into SOE, D School came to be known as STS 17, where Burgess and Philby produced the first batch of SOE officers trained entirely in-house.
+Burgess was later arrested for drunk driving and removed from command.
+In other words, the two men who produced the first batch of SOE officers and wrote its training curriculum – Philby and Burgess – were both double agents working for the Soviet Union.
+However, at this early stage in the war, the Cold War had not yet begun, and the USSR also had a desire to see the destruction of Nazi Germany.

-The training establishments, and properties used by country sections, were designated by Arabic numbers and were widely distributed.
-The initial training centres of the SOE were at country houses such as Wanborough Manor, Guildford.
+The training establishments and properties used by country sections were designated by Arabic numbers and were widely distributed.
+The initial training centres of SOE were at country houses such as Wanborough Manor, Guildford.
 Agents destined to serve in the field underwent commando training at Arisaig in Scotland, where they were taught armed and unarmed combat skills by William E. Fairbairn and Eric A. Sykes, former Inspectors in the Shanghai Municipal Police.
 Those who passed this course received parachute training by STS 51 and 51a situated near Altrincham, Cheshire with the assistance of No.1 Parachute Training School RAF, at RAF Ringway (which later became Manchester Airport).
 They then attended courses in security and Tradecraft at Group B schools around Beaulieu in Hampshire.
 Finally, depending on their intended role, they received specialist training in skills such as demolition techniques or Morse code telegraphy at various country houses in England.
 SOE's Cairo branch established a commando and parachute training school numbered STS 102 at Ramat David near Haifa.
 This school trained agents who joined SOE from among the armed forces stationed in the Middle East, and also members of the Special Air Service and Greek Sacred Squadron.
 A commando training centre similar to Arisaig and run by Fairbairn was later set up at Oshawa, for Canadian members of SOE and members of the newly created American organisation, the Office of Strategic Services.